-Informed, engaged, and passionate school directors leading and advocating effectively for quality public education across Pennsylvania.
+Informed, engaged, and passionate school board directors leading and advocating effectively for great public education across Pennsylvania.

 PSBA and its member school entities represent more than 4,500 local school board members who dedicate themselves to providing the best education for every child.
 The association was founded in 1895 with the stated purposes to:

 - Provide a medium for school boards, school directors, school board secretaries and other related groups to come together and exchange information and views concerning the administration of the commonwealth's public schools.

 - Secure united cooperation in handling school board problems and to endeavor to bring about improvement of the public schools by cooperation with other educational and professional agencies.